amazon-ion/ion-docs/_posts/2019-01-21-ion-hive-serde.md

 ---
 Apache Hive SerDe (short for serializer/deserializer) for the Ion file format alpha is released.

-This SerDe supports both Ion's binary and text format and all Ion types and flattening through [path extraction](https://github.com/amzn/ion-java-path-extraction).
-See the repository for a complete list of features.
+This new **Ser**ializer/**De**serializer for Apache Hive supports the Ion binary and text formats, all of the Ion types, and flattening through [path extraction](https://github.com/amzn/ion-java-path-extraction).
+This release is an Alpha release and a complete list of features can be found in the GitHub repository.

 | [GitHub Repository](https://github.com/amzn/ion-hive-serde) |